 There are lots of great homeschooling podcasts around, but the above-mentioned are all helpful when you’re specifically diving into education philosophy.

 In closing, over your head or not, don’t be afraid to do the work and study the different methods for yourself.
-It makes a world of difference in how you steward this time you have with your children.
+The methods themselves aren’t enough, but studying them will make a world of difference in how you steward this time you have with your children.